Baker County License Hearing Guide

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you might be eligible for a limited driving permit, also known as a hardship license or restricted license, in Georgia.
+Even if your license is suspended, you may be eligible for a limited driving permit, also known as a hardship or restricted license, in Georgia.
+This permit allows you to drive for specific purposes, such as:

 Getting Your License Back